-Securing Remote Lucent Technologies Systems
+1 Securing Remote Lucent Technologies Systems Overview

-- ensure that critical network routing information and PBX feature translations are not compromised - secure access to dial-up ports by remote maintenance or service personnel - An Alarm Contact Closure interface is provided to generate an alarm when the Lock loses power.
+- secure access to dial-up ports by remote maintenance or service personnel - An Alarm Contact Closure interface is provided to generate an alarm when the Lock loses power.

 Lock and Key Features

 The Lock and Key feature used by both the ASG interface and the RPSD hardware uses a sophisticated dynamic challenge/response technique to assist you in preventing unauthorized access to your administration and maintenance ports.